AndrewDarwin/andrewdarwinmsproject2/README.md

 ### Structure

 I structured the layout and content in an easily readable way for the user - firstly with a main navigation menu, followed by an introduction to Ibiza - written content provided on top of a hero image.
-Next, the about section provides more information about Ibiza alongside an image of a beach club, and the various opportunities on the island for tourists, which leads nicely to the Things to Do section, where interactive buttons and Google Maps provide more specific information and locations.
+Next, the about section provides more information about Ibiza alongside a hero image background of a beach club, and the various opportunities on the island for tourists, which leads nicely to the Things to Do section, where interactive buttons and Google Maps provide more specific information and locations.
 Each following section adds to the information on the previous.
 Next, there is a contact form that the users can send a message requesting more information if needed.

 ### Skeleton